The Laughter Files β€” An Encyclopedia of Comedy

 Life and career

 Richard Michael Mayall was born on 7 March 1958 in Harlow, Essex, and raised in a household steeped in theatre.
-He studied drama at Manchester University, where he met Ade Edmondson, the beginning of one of British comedy's most explosive double acts.
+He was educated at King's School, Worcester, before studying drama at Manchester University, where he met Ade Edmondson, the beginning of one of British comedy's most explosive comedy duos.

 Mayall was a founding member of the Comic Strip troupe at the Comedy Store in London, helping to define the alternative comedy movement of the early 1980s.
-His creation Kevin Turvey, a deluded investigative reporter with a Brummie accent, gave him his first television break and established his gift for grotesque, over-confident characters who were convinced of their own genius.
+His creation Kevin Turvey, a deluded investigative reporter with a Brummie accent, debuted in the sketch show A Kick Up the Eighties and gave him his first television break, establishing his gift for grotesque, over-confident characters who were convinced of their own genius.

 In 1982 he starred as Rick in The Young Ones, the chaotic student flat-share that became the defining British comedy of its generation.
 Alongside Edmondson, Nigel Planer, Christopher Ryan and Alexei Sayle, Mayall created a punk sitcom where violence, squalor and political posturing collided with cartoon surrealism.